 - Medical records may also be required as part of the discovery process.

 - Bank details will be required for the payment of any settlement etc

 The period for which personal data will be stored

 How long we hold data is subject to legislation and the regulatory rules we must follow, set by the Law Society, the Revenue Commissioners etc. The conclusion of each case, files are archived and routinely destroyed in accordance with Corrigan & Corrigan’s file destruction policy.
-Litigation files are normally destroyed after a period of 7 years in accordance with the Law Society Guidelines.
+Litigation files are normally destroyed after a period of 13 years in accordance with the Law Society Guidelines.
 Conveyancing files are retained for a period of 12 years.
 Litigation files involving a minor Plaintiff are destroyed 7 years beyond the age of majority of the Plaintiff.
 Files may, in exceptional circumstances, be kept beyond those retention periods in certain instances to include the prevention or detection of fraud and dishonesty.
-For further information please see our website.

 Rights pursuant to the Data Protection Legislation

 Arising out of the GDPR, data subjects have the following rights which we treat with the utmost importance.